ahning/hello-world/README.md

 this is the third updata.

-query：If I change the original text , conflict may be interpreted?
+query：If I change the original text , conflict may be caused?